 - Don’t let your hands touch your ground so that hands, fingers, and wrist don’t get injured.

 A few great Exercises for effective Slide in Baseball

-There are several exercises that might help you to effectively slide in baseball.
+Several exercises might help you to slide in baseball effectively.

 - Leg Cradle: This exercise improves all kinds of baseball movements.
-You need to life your one foot off the floor and squat while standing on another one.
-Now take your right knee to the chase along with putting right hand under the same hand knee with right ankle receiving your left hand.
+You need to lift one foot off the floor and squat while standing on another one.
+Now take your right knee to the chase and put your right hand under the same knee with the right ankle to receive your left hand.
 Take the right leg to as near to your chase as possible when clutching your left glute.
 Take the step forward with the right foot and change feet.
 Do it ten times on each side.

-- Sprinter Starts: It is for the acceleration mainly.
+- Sprinter Starts: It is for acceleration mainly.
 Initiate with the pushup position with the elbow stretching.
-Using the same situation, extend your legs powerfully with adding the momentum of your arms.
-Pace forward 10 yards after that.
+Using the same situation, extend your legs powerfully by adding the momentum of your arms—pace forward 10 yards after that.
 Use the motion momentum to move forward.
-When you sprint, be sure to hit the feet hard on the floor.
+When you sprint, be sure to hit your feet hard on the floor.